GGonzalesD/stl_reader/README.md

 # Stl Reader

-Writing and Reading  `.stl` files in different languages.
+Writing and Reading `STL files` in different languages.

 ---
 ## Stl Reader in C